philipsouthwell/mezzanine-slideshows/README.rst

 6. This step is key.
 Without it no slideshows will appear.
-Add the following code to any place you wish a template to check whether a slideshow should be displayed, and then display it:
+Add the following code to any place you wish a template to check whether a slideshow should be displayed:

    .. code:: html